curl/curl/docs/HTTP2.md

 Build prerequisites
 -------------------
   - nghttp2
-  - OpenSSL, libressl, BoringSSL, NSS, GnuTLS, mbedTLS, wolfSSL or Schannel with a new enough version.
+  - OpenSSL, libressl, BoringSSL, GnuTLS, mbedTLS, wolfSSL or Schannel with a new enough version.

 [nghttp2](https://nghttp2.org/)